prentissw/obsidian-charted-roots/README.md

 - Run: `Canvas Roots: Re-Layout Current Canvas`

-## 💾 Data Interchange & Deep Sync (Planned)
+## 💾 GEDCOM Integration

-The power of Canvas Roots will extend to integration with industry-standard genealogy tools via the GEDCOM format.
+Canvas Roots integrates with industry-standard genealogy tools via the GEDCOM format.

-### Two-Mode GEDCOM Import
+### GEDCOM Import

-The plugin will offer flexibility when importing family data:

-1. **Canvas Visualization Mode (Quick Import):** Import a large `.ged` file and render the tree directly onto the Canvas without creating hundreds of notes in your vault.
-Perfect for quick visual analysis of external data.

-2. **Vault Deep-Sync Mode (Full Integration):** Import a `.ged` file and automatically generate Markdown notes for every individual, source, and place.
-This will populate the notes with structured properties, creating a rich, queryable genealogical database powered by Dataview.
+Import `.ged` files to automatically generate Markdown notes for every individual in your family tree.
+The import process:

+1. **Creates Person Notes:** Generates a note for each individual with structured YAML frontmatter
+2. **Preserves Relationships:** Maintains parent-child and spousal relationships using both wikilinks and `cr_id` references
+3. **UUID Handling:** Preserves `_UUID` tags from GEDCOM when present, or generates new `cr_id` values
+4. **Duplicate Detection:** Identifies and handles duplicate individuals across multiple imports

+This creates a rich, queryable genealogical database in your vault that works seamlessly with Dataview, Obsidian Bases, and other plugins.

-### Round-Trip Data Integrity
+### Round-Trip Data Integrity (Planned)

-- **Export Capability:** A core feature will be the ability to export all the data collected within the Obsidian notes back into a standard `.ged` file, ensuring your research remains portable and can be transferred back to dedicated genealogy software.

-- **Deep Queries:** By populating note properties with rich data (dates, locations, sources), you'll be able to run complex genealogical queries against your vault.
+Future versions will support exporting your research back to GEDCOM format, ensuring portability and compatibility with dedicated genealogy software.

 ## 📚 Documentation